Lance0404/my_resume/lance_resume.md

     - Customize the crawl on JS-generated pages with the use of Selenium.
     - Developed an event-driven and scalable web application with the use of Nginx, uWSGI/Gunicorn, Flask, Celery*, Docker and Supervisor.
     - Familiar with the deployment of docker images with GCE on GCP (Google Cloud Platform) and monitoring them with StackDriver.
-    - Familiar with deploying microservices as pods with GKE (kubernetes) on GCP by customizing the YAML file.
+    - Familiar with deploying microservices as pods with GKE (Kubernetes) on GCP by customizing the YAML file.
     - Automating the sales’ requirements by searching through a list of keywords against Elasticsearch DB and generating a csv format file with python script.

 ### Hgiga Inc.